Privacy & Risks

 Since we first wrote about the limitations and weaknesses of large language models in the previous year, much has changed.
 ChatGPT now sports a more simplified user interaction model that allows for a task to be refined and adapted within the same session.
 It is capable of switching both topic and discussion language in the same session.
 That capability makes it more powerful than its predecessor, and even easier for people to use.

-However, the system still lacks an actual entity modelling behind it, either computational entities for programming languages, or conceptual entities for human language.
+However, the system still lacks an actual entity modeling behind it, either computational entities for programming languages, or conceptual entities for human language.
 Essentially, this means that any resemblance of inductive or deductive reasoning that ChatGPT shows is really just a simulation evolved from the underlying language model wherein the limitations are not predictable.
-ChatGPT can be confidently wrong in the replies it gives to users’ enquiries, and the potential scenario for when ChatGPT ceases to give facts and starts giving fictional ideas as true may be a possible query worth looking into.
+ChatGPT can be confidently wrong in the replies it gives to users’ inquiries, and the potential scenario for when ChatGPT ceases to give facts and starts giving fictional ideas as true may be a possible query worth looking into.

-As a consequence, trying to impose filters or ethical behaviours is linked to the language by which these filters and behaviours are defined, and using the same language with these filters means it can also be circumvented.
+As a consequence, trying to impose filters or ethical behaviors is linked to the language by which these filters and behaviors are defined, and using the same language with these filters means it can also be circumvented.
 The system can be tricked using techniques for social pressure ("please do it anyways"), hypothetical scenarios ("if you could say this, what would you say?"), and other rhetorical deceptions.
 Such techniques allow for the extraction of sensitive data, like personally identifiable information (PII) used for the training or bypass of ethical restrictions the system has on content.

 Moreover, the system’s fluency to generate human-like text in many languages means that it lowers the barriers for cybercriminals to scale their operations for compromise related to social engineering and phishing attacks into other regions like Japan, where the language barrier has been a safeguard.
 It is worth noting, however, that despite the huge popularity gained by the technology, ChatGPT remains a research system, aimed for experimentation and exploration purposes, and not to act as a standalone tool.
 Use it at your own risk, safety not guaranteed.